Granulate/gprofiler/README.md

 ## Profiling options
 * `--profiling-frequency`: The sampling frequency of the profiling, in *hertz*.
 * `--profiling-duration`: The duration of the each profiling session, in *seconds*.
-* `--profiling-interval`: The interval between each profiling session, in *minutes*.
+* `--profiling-interval`: The interval between each profiling session, in *seconds*.

 The default profiling frequency is *10 hertz*.
 Using higher frequency will lead to more accurate results, but will create greater overhead on the profiled system & programs.

-The default duration is *60 seconds* and the default interval is *1 minute*.
-So gProfiler runs the profiling sessions back-to-back.
+The default duration is *60 seconds*, and the default interval matches it.
+So gProfiler runs the profiling sessions back-to-back - the next session starts as soon as the previous session is done.

 ### Continuous mode
 gProfiler can be run in a continuous mode, profiling periodically, using the `--continuous`/`-c` flag.